stanbaek/ece487A/_sources/syllabus.md

 |                        |             |     Final   Project    |     25%     |
 |                        |             |                        |             |
 |     Total              |     100%    |     Total              |     100%    |

-The **Grade distribution** for this course is shown in the chart below.

 ```{image} ./images/GradeDistribution.png
 :width: 760